 - Communications among DS and Operators?
 (TT&TO) - Open speakers a wireless intercom is a quick and dirty choice IF the DS and Agent/Operators are in quiet places, isolated from the railroad.
-You could also build something using phone hardware OR - Telegraph (RR Morse or International Morse) - Use phones with amplified speaker across the line, provide Push to Talk and/or noise canceling microphone to control feedback - Remember real crews rarely OSd themselves, so having the crew OS is generally a "model railroad thought" - Communications between DS and crews (CTC) - Idea is to keep crews "isolated" (no radio chatter) - Need to go to a "station" or phone booth to talk - "Call Lamps" on relay shacks set by DS on the CTC machine
+You could also build something using phone hardware OR - Telegraph (RR Morse or International Morse) - Use phones at stations for crews to OS - Remember real crews rarely OSd themselves, so having the crew OS is generally a "model railroad thought" - Communications between DS and crews (CTC) - Idea is to keep crews "isolated" (no radio chatter) - Need to go to a "station" or phone booth to talk - "Call Lamps" on relay shacks set by DS on the CTC machine